 This passive gravitational mass is the coupling coefficient to the gravitational field generated by the active mass.
 In relativity, all masses follow geodesics of the spacetime that they contribute to define.
 This is the coupling process in general relativity.

 It is defined by Newton’s second law f = mγ, and it is this that we used in our analysis.
 We can start by looking at the relations between the masses.
 In relativity, the inertial mass of any entity is equal to its passive gravitational mass, this is the principle of equivalence which is also valid in Newtonian physics but only for massive bodies.

 In classical mechanics the active gravitational mass of a body is equal to its passive gravitational mass, according to the action-reaction principle.
 So in Newtonian physics all masses are equal.
-What is true for one is true for others.
+What is true for one, is true for the others.